DispatchTrack, a last-mile logistics platform, raises $144M in its first-ever funding – TechCrunch

 “We are thrilled to partner with Spectrum Equity in this new stage of our growth,” said Natarajan in a statement.
 “We built DispatchTrack to help businesses large and small provide superior delivery experiences, streamline operations and maintain coordination and transparency across all constituents in the last mile.
 With Spectrum’s support, we will continue our rapid pace of innovation and be able to bring best-in-class solutions to more businesses, industries and geographies.”

-Choosing to pick up investment happened ahead of COVID-19 — it seems the first tranche of the funding was secured back in December 2019 — but it comes at a timely moment, when companies like Instacart are seeing all-time peaks of usage from customers who are no longer doing grocery shopping in physical stores because of the coronavirus outbreak.
+Choosing to finally pick up outside investment happened ahead of COVID-19 — it seems the first tranche of the funding was secured back in December 2019 — but it comes at a timely moment, when companies like Instacart are seeing all-time peaks of usage from customers who are no longer doing grocery shopping in physical stores because of the coronavirus outbreak.
 While DispatchTrack’s own trajectory was in place before now, this gives it an even stronger mandate to invest in growth.

 “We look forward to supporting DispatchTrack’s commitment to solving complex problems by building elegant, powerful products that are easy to adopt, configure and scale,” said Vic Parker, MD at Spectrum Equity, in a statement.
 “The DispatchTrack platform is an exceptionally valuable solution for businesses that recognize the strategic imperative to optimize the delivery experience.
 We look forward to helping DispatchTrack transform the last mile for more businesses across categories and around the world.”
 Parker and Spectrum VP Adam Gassin are joining DispatchTrack’s board of directors with this investment.